The Factor Risk in Low-Risk Anomalies

 The low variance (LV) strategy always bets against the volatile leg of common factor-portfolios.
-Factor loadings of the strategy are thus perfectly predictable based on the status of factor portfolio variances during the formation period.
-I find that the strategy earns alpha only when traders have to bear major factor risk to arbitrage it away: LV is an anomaly only when it is expected to bet on factor risk.
-In other times—when low variance means low factor risk—alpha is exactly zero.
-My results are consistent with models that rationalize anomalies by arbitrageurs reluctance to eliminate mispricing due to factor risk aversion.
-I use the findings to develop a trading strategy that uses factor data to time LV.
+The risk of the strategy, measured by factor exposures, is thus perfectly predictable based on the status of factor portfolio variances during the formation period.
+I find that the strategy earns alpha only when traders have to bear major factor risk to arbitrage it away.
+These results are consistent with models that rationalize anomalies by arbitrageurs reluctance to eliminate mispricing due to factor risk aversion.
+I use the framework to analyze the sources of risk and return to popular volatility trading strategies and propose a new trading strategy that uses time-series factor data to manage the variance strategy in the cross-section.

 Keywords: Risk Return Trade-off, Volatility Effect, Variance Anomaly, Factor Risk